-Espace Arlaud in Lausanne was built in 1840 to plans by Louis Wenger.
-Its top floor was used by the Musée Arlaud (Lausanne's first museum), the entry level by the Cantonal Art School and the two lower levels by a primary school.
-In 1904, Musée Arlaud closed and its works were transferred to the Cantonal Art Museum, then located inside the Palais de Rumine, just a few steps across the Place de la Riponne.
+Espace Arlaud in Lausanne was constructed in 1840 to plans by Swiss architect Louis Wenger.
+Under the direction of painter Marc-Louis Arlaud, its top floor was used by the art museum, Musée Arlaud, the entry level by the Cantonal Art School and the two lower levels by a primary school.

-The building was renovated between 1995 and 1997 and is now used for temporary exhibitions across all four floors.
+The building was renovated between 1995 and 1997 under the direction of architects Lorenz Bräker and Florence Kontoyanni.
+Espace Arlaud is now used for temporary exhibitions across all four floors.
 During the renovations, a new staircase was added between the two lower and the two upper floors which didn't have any connection previously.